Skip to content

 > Can you ask my other agent "Dora Designer" to review this PR as a subagent?
 I forgot their agent ID though.

-Each subagent has a default model, but you can override it with prompting (e.g., Spawn an explore agent with Opus).
+Each subagent has a recommended model, but Letta Code now resolves built-in subagents to auto or auto-fast by default when available.
+You can still override the model with prompting (for example, Spawn an explore agent with Opus).

-exploreFast codebase search—find files, search patterns, explore structureHaikuRead-only
+exploreFast codebase search - find files, search patterns, explore structureauto-fastRead-only

-history-analyzerMigrate conversation history from Claude Code or Codex into memorySonnetRead/write
+history-analyzerMigrate conversation history from Claude Code or Codex into memoryautoRead/write

-memoryClean up and reorganize memory blocks—remove redundancy, add structureOpusRead/write
+memoryClean up and reorganize memory blocks - remove redundancy, add structureautoRead/write

-recallSearch conversation history for past discussions and decisionsOpusRead-only
+recallSearch conversation history for past discussions and decisionsauto-fastRead-only

 Create custom subagents by adding Markdown files with YAML frontmatter to the .letta/agents/ directory.